 Is CBD clinically beneficial as an antiviral agent?

-While many have said CBD possesses antiviral activity in the prevention and treatment of certain illnesses like influenza and/or COVID-19, there is no data substantiating this.
-According to a recently published literature review on the subject, only “circumstantial evidence” exists at this time to suggest that CBD may possess antiviral activity in certain specific conditions, specifically in the treatment of hepatitis C and Karposi sarcoma.
+There is no data substantiating this.
+According to a recently published literature review on the subject, only “circumstantial evidence” exists at this time to suggest that CBD may possess antiviral activity in certain specific conditions.

 Do Grasse River Hemp products contain THC?